isomerpages/nlb-biblioasia/_apr-2010/Early Tourist Guidebooks to Singapore: The Handbook to Singapore (1892).md

 [^3]:&nbsp;Davison’s and Ridley’s articles are found in chapter 13, but Davison’s is an abridged version of the original.

 [^4]: Reith argued against labour on Sunday despite the increase in wages.
-The matter was being discussed at the Colonial Office particularly among shipping firms, docks and mariners. “[The Rev. Mr. Reith - Sunday Labour](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes18910921-1.2.37).”
+The matter was being discussed at the Colonial Office particularly among shipping firms, docks and mariners. “[The Rev. Mr. Reith - Sunday Labour](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes18910921-1.2.37),” _Straits Times_, 21 September 1891, 2.
+(From NewspaperSG)